eLearning Handbook for Faculty and Administrators

 When the candidate is a local resident the hiring process is no different than the current process for hiring on-campus instructors.
 However, when hiring an adjunct who resides outside the local area (or outside the state of Florida) there are a few things to consider:

-- Please check with the Director of eLearning early in the process to determine what training the new adjunct will require.
+• Please check with the Department of eLearning early in the process to determine what training the new adjunct will require.

-Department heads may contact the Director of eLearning for assistance in locating a qualified instructor.
+Department heads may contact the Department of eLearning for assistance in locating a qualified instructor.

 Orientation (Faculty)